ChenHaowei2008/CTFWriteups/n00bzCTF-2023/strings/README.md

 ![dataSection](dataSection.png)

+Btw, we also need the offset of our input, which is 6

 Now that we have the address of the fake flag, we can write our solve script

 script in main.py